Anti-Taliban resistance fighters rely on grit, history and geography to hang onto a sliver of Afghanistan

-“We do not want to be second- or third-class citizens of the country,” said Zaki, who asked that his full name not be used because he fears reprisals by the Taliban against his family in Kabul.
+“We do not want to be second- or third-class citizens of the country,” said Zaki, who spoke on the condition that his full name not be used because he fears reprisals by the Taliban against his family in Kabul.
 “We do not want to lose our freedom and our smile.”

 For the past four days, the Taliban has targeted Panjshir, attacking from several directions and engaging in fierce clashes with the resistance forces.
 It is the most serious challenge the Taliban has faced in the military campaign in which it swept across Afghanistan last month in a lightning strike that saw Kabul and 33 provincial capitals fall in 10 days.